memory/python-dpkg/README.md

 on any python distribution that can install the [arpy](https://pypi.python.org/pypi/arpy/) library.

-(Note: python 2.7 compatibility was removed in version 1.4.0.
-We are keeping a 1.3 release branch alive and are trying to make a good faith effort to backport fixes there, but it's strictly on a best-effort / spare-time basis, and we urge users to update to py3 as soon as possible.)
+Note: python 2.7 compatibility was removed in version 1.4.0 and the v1.3 branch is no longer being maintained.
+This means that among other issues, support for zstandard-compressed deb packages will not be available on py27 -- consider this impetus to upgrade if you have not already.

 ## Installing